Act I · The Grove

 "Astarion," I breathe, "don't test me again."

-He finally lifts himself, wiping the dirt from his face and shirt.
-"Good gods."
+He finally lifts himself, wiping the dirt from his face.
+"Gods."
 His voice is steady and quiet, before shooting me a daggered glance.
 "What is wrong with you?!"

-My eyes grow wide at his audacity.
+My eyes grow wide.
 "What is wrong with me?
 You should be kissing my feet right now!"

 I throw my hands in the air.
 "Can't you take anything seriously?"

 He climbs to his feet, dusting off his pants.
 "Not if I can help it.
 Have you considered lightening up?
 It was just going to be a nibble."
 He's pouty for a moment.
-"Tell me why," he says, before shifting into a wry smile, "is it fine for you to eat dwarf stew, but the moment I try to drink a little blood you're wrought with moral indignation."
+"Tell me why," he says, shifting into a cold smile, "it's fine for you to eat dwarf stew, but the moment I try to drink a little blood you're wrought with moral indignation."

 My hair stands on end.
 "Dwarf... stew."

 "Don't try to deny it.
-I can smell a drop of blood from a mile away, and I know exactly what it is.
+I can smell a drop of blood from a mile away, and I know exactly what your game meat is.
 The benefits of being a vampire."

 My nostrils flare, and my lips tighten.
-"I didn't mean to feed Nettie to the whole camp."
+"I didn't mean to feed Nettie to the whole camp.
+I wanted the steak for myself.
+What was I supposed to say?
+No?
+That would only invite more questions."

 But the amusement slowly fades.
 "Wait...
 I assumed those were pieces of the dying man.
 What happened with Nettie?"